zephyrproject-rtos/zephyr/doc/contribute/index.rst

 the Zephyr community can develop products with the Zephyr Project without concerns over patent or copyright issues.

-See :ref:`contribute_non-Apache` for more information about this contributing and review process for imported components.
+See :ref:`external-contributions` for more information about this contributing and review process for imported components.

 .. only:: latex